The Seaweed Market

 Environmental concerns have increasingly led to the development of solutions that mitigate the effects of pollution and emissions on the environment, and consumer preferences have become a driver for more sustainable products.
 Macro algae cultivation is just one area that has witnessed extraordinary growth.
 The algae are sustainable, fast growing, nutrient rich and absorb carbon dioxide and release oxygen.

 The rising demand for macro algae production is partly driven by the growth in veganism and plant based products in the animal welfare sector.
 A press release from Proveg International claims the market for plant-based meat alternatives will double within the next five years.
-According to figures provided by Markets and Markets, the market is valued at 12.1 billion US$ in 2019 and is predicted to grow at an annual rate of around 15%, reaching almost 28 billion US$ by 2025.
-The global meat market, by comparison, is only predicted to grow by 3% per year, according to Kearney
+According to figures provided by Meticulous Research, the market was valued at 17.68 billion US$ in 2023 and is predicted to grow at an annual rate of around 10.30%, reaching 37.84 billion US$ by 2031.
+The global meat market, by comparison, is only predicted to grow by 3% per year, according to Kearney.